 BIO 101.
-Principles of Biology I. 3.
+Principles of Biology I. 4.

 An introduction to the concepts and principles of biological science; the course includes a survey of life processes and life forms which is an introduction to the diverse fields of biological studies.
-Corequisite: BIO 103.
+This course includes a laboratory component that introduces the use of basic laboratory techniques and experimental design in understanding biological principles.
+Fall, Spring.